Q4 The Science Myth Busters!

 - use a rubric to evaluate my work

-Misconception: A misconception is a view or opinion that is incorrect because it is based on faulty thinking or understanding.
+Misconception: A view or opinion that is incorrect because it is based on faulty thinking or understanding.

-Myth: A myth is a story that was told in an ancient culture to explain a practice, belief, or natural occurrence.
+Myth: A story that was told in an ancient culture to explain a practice, belief, or natural occurrence.

-Validate: To validate is to demonstrate or support the truth or value of something.
+Validate: To demonstrate or support the truth or value of something.

 Play the Vocabulary Game below to practice the Key Vocabulary.